processing/processing-pi-website/content/tutorial/project-synth/index.md

 In order to complete this tutorial, you would need the following items:

-- Raspberry Pi 2, 3, 3B+ or Pi Zero with Processing [installed](https://pi.processing.org/get-started/)
+- a Raspberry Pi model 3+, 3 or 2 (those are recommended, it will work the Pi Zero and older versions, albeit much more slowly) with Processing [installed](https://pi.processing.org/get-started/)
 - TV or any screen / monitor with HDMI input
 - 1-5 push buttons
 - Breadboard